Hardcoreprawn/architecture/input/posts/requirements/usability.md

 ## Requirement

-The system must have a user interface that is easy to navigate and understand.
+* The system must have a user interface that is easy to navigate and understand.

-* The system should be set up to allow a user to complete their tasks quickly and directly.
+* The standard system must allow users to complete their tasks quickly and directly.
-* The interface needs to be intuitive so that minimal instruction is needed.
-If there is any area which is ambiguous or tricky, help needs to be included.
+* The interface needs to be intuitive so that minimal instruction is required.
+* If any area is ambiguous or tricky, the system must help the user navigate.

 ## Acceptance Criteria

-By demonstration
+By demonstration:

-* The user interface must be intuitive and easy to navigate.
+* The user interface must be intuitive and easy to navigate
-* The user interface must be easy to understand.
+* The user interface must be easy to understand

 ## Audience

-  1. System designers and software engineers.
+  1. System designers and software engineers
-  2. IT Professionals and operational engineers.
+  2. IT Professionals and operational engineers

 ## Details